MilkyBenji/cifar10-object-recognition/README.md

-# **MyObjectRecognition**
+# **cifar10-object-recognition**

-**MyObjectRecognition** is a deep learning-based object recognition system that leverages multiple neural network architectures, including **AlexNet, GoogleNet, InceptionV3, LeNet-5, and VGGNet**.
+**cifar10-object-recognition** is a deep learning-based object recognition system that leverages multiple neural network architectures, including **AlexNet, GoogleNet, InceptionV3, LeNet-5, and VGGNet**.
 The goal is to train, fine-tune, and evaluate models to achieve optimal accuracy before deploying the best-performing model into an **Android Studio application** using **TensorFlow Lite**.

 ---